 After adding these for all robots and clicking “add rule,” you would end up with a Robots.txt that looked like this:

 Notice here that you have a default “Allow” command which is useful if want to make an exception and allow on robot to access a page that you have blocked using a command like.

 …below the disallow command, you’d be allowing ONLY the Googlebot to access the images directory of your site.
 Once you’ve specified which pages and files you want to block, click the “download” option to download your Robots.txt file.

 Once you have your Robots.txt file, you can upload it to the main (www) directory in the CNC area of your website.
 You can do this using an FTP program like Filezilla.
-The other option is to hire a web programmer to create and to install your robots.txt file by letting him know which pages you want to have blocked.
-If you chooses this option, a good web programmer can complete the job in less than one hour.
+The other option is to hire a web programmer to create and install your robots.txt file by letting him know which pages you want to have blocked.
+If you choose this option, a good web programmer can complete the job in less than one hour.

-It’s important to update your Robots.txt file if you add pages, files or directories to your site that you don’t wish to be indexed by the search engines or accessed by web users.
+It’s important to update your Robots.txt file if you add pages, files, or directories to your site that you don’t wish to be indexed by the search engines or accessed by web users.
 This will ensure the security of your website and the best possible results with your search engine optimization.

 Join us in our daily discussions on Facebook!